-

 | By Joannes Marvin, SSCYou've been training for a while, and you noticed how much you've progressed.
 Your numbers have indeed been going up, but are you strong enough?
 Before worrying about whether or not you're strong enough, take a moment and think about why you started strength training in the first place.
 Read more →

-How To Rehab Muscle Strains Or Tears – Rehab, Not Rest, Will Speed Up Recovery
+How to Rehab Muscle Strains or Tears – Rehab, Not Rest, Will Speed up Recovery

 | By Shaun Pang, SSCIf you’ve strained or torn a muscle, most doctors will tell you to take some painkillers and rest the affected area.
 But extended rest and waiting for the injured muscle to heal on its own means that its recovery will be slowed down and the muscle fibres don't heal back properly.
 Find out what you should do to speed up your recovery and lower the chances of injuring the muscle again.
 Read more →